-Of the net proceeds of our initial public offering and the sale of the private placement warrants, only approximately \$1,000,000 are available to us initially outside the trust account to fund our working capital requirements.
+Of the net proceeds of our IPO and the sale of the private placement warrants, only approximately \$1,000,000 are available to us initially outside the trust account to fund our working capital requirements.
 In the event that our offering expenses exceed our estimate of \$1,000,000, we may fund such excess with funds not to be held in the trust account.
 In such case, the amount of funds we intend to be held outside the trust account would decrease by a corresponding amount.
+Conversely, in the event that the offering expenses are less than our estimate of \$1,000,000, the amount of funds we intend to be held outside the trust account would decrease by a corresponding amount.
 Conversely, in the event that the offering expenses are less than our estimate of \$1,000,000, the amount of funds we intend to be held outside the trust account would increase by a corresponding amount.
 If we are required to seek additional capital, we would need to borrow funds from our sponsor, management team or other third parties to operate or may be forced to liquidate.
 Neither our sponsor, members of our management team nor any of their affiliates is under any obligation to loan funds to, or invest in, us in such circumstances.
 Any such loans may be repaid only from funds held outside the trust account or from funds released to us upon completion of our initial business combination.
 If we are unable to complete our initial business combination because we do not have sufficient funds available to us, we will be forced to cease operations and liquidate the trust account.
 In such case, our public shareholders may receive only \$10.00 per share, or less in certain circumstances, and our warrants will expire worthless.
 See "-If third parties bring claims against us, the proceeds held in the trust account could be reduced and the per-share redemption amount received by shareholders may be less than \$10.00 per share" and other risk factors herein.